 The second-year student posted a flyer for the safe-line on social media.
 The post went viral among UWG students.
 “I received so many messages from peers and alumni that wanted to donate and help me achieve this idea.
 Everyone was so nice and wanted to help.”

 “I’m pretty sure that student felt safe but how was she to know that something like that would happen to her?
 That is why I want to do something about it,” said Johnson when asked if women feel safe on campus.

 While this safe-line is much needed on campus, it shows where students themselves need to pick up the slack from the university.
 Sadly, I wasn’t surprised when I received that email about the incident in Center Pointe.
 Until a healthy dialogue about consent is a norm at UWG and society at large, these situations will continue to happen.

-This is a part two of a two part series in discussing the incidents that have happened in early 2021.
-See part one here: Sexual Assualt Awarenss on UWG’s Campus
+This is part 1 of a 2 part series in discussing the incidents that have happened in early 2021.
+See part 2 here: Sexual Assualt Awarenss on UWG’s Campus